 On the Loom & Leaf, I also feel well supported on my back.
-The foam conforms to my body, and my hips sink in just the right amount.
+The foam conforms well to the body, and my hips sink in just the right amount.
 On my side, I do feel that firmness at first, but it lessens after a few seconds.
-Side sleepers who like a firmer mattress might enjoy this.
-However, when I move to my stomach, the mattress is not firm enough for me.
-My hips sink in too far.
+Side sleepers who like a firmer mattress might enjoy this as a result.
+However, when I move to my stomach, the mattress is not firm enough for me, because my hips sink in too far.

 The Casper has a balanced foam feel overall because of the way it is constructed.
-The top layer combines latex and memory foam qualities, so it has a responsive soft feel.
+The top layer combines latex and memory foam qualities, so it has a responsive, soft feel.
 The Loom & Leaf, on the other hand, has a classic memory foam feel.
 People will slowly sink into the mattress and it conforms to the shape of their body.

 See more of what I thought of Casper’s balanced foam feel in the video below.

 Now, watch what I thought of Loom & Leaf’s classic memory foam feel in the video below.

 Motion Transfer Differences

 When it comes to dealing with motion transfer, memory foam is usually the best because of its chemical nature.
 Since the Loom & Leaf has a thick memory foam layer, I expected it to perform better than the Casper.

-During my tests, the Loom & Leaf did, in fact, handle motion transfer better than Casper.
-The water was less disturbed when I pushed into the Loom & Leaf.
-Also, when Marten moved around on the other side of the mattress, I felt less of his movements on the Loom & Leaf.
+During the tests, the Loom & Leaf did, in fact, handle motion transfer better than Casper by a noticeable amount.
+The water was less disturbed when I pushed into the Loom & Leaf, and when Marten moved around on the other side of the mattress, I felt less of his movements on the Loom & Leaf.

-While the Casper also deals with motion transfer well, I think the Loom & Leaf could still be the better option for couples who don’t want to be disturbed by their partner’s movements.
+While the Casper also deals with motion transfer well, the Loom & Leaf could still be the better option for couples who don’t want to be disturbed by their partner’s movements.

 See how the Casper performed in the video below: